makevoid/k3s_deploy/Readme.md

 ---

- My recommendation is to follow this Readme to set up a 3 VMs highly available Kube (using k3s with the default setup) cluster on AWS Lightsail using three VMs and a load balancer
+ By running this configurator you will have an highly available Kube cluster on AWS Lightsail using three VMs and a load balancer.
+K3s is set up with the default configurations but you can fork this code and customize in case you need to.

 For kube CNI, in this project we follow the k3s recommendation to use the default Traefik which exposes one port for our ingress service (nginx)